Downtown Safety Project

-- February-March: Traffic signal work will begin in February, followed by selective curb work with brief lane or on-street parking space closures near the intersections of Detroit St. with Third, Main, Market and Church St.; as well as the intersections of West Main St. with Galloway St. and the Creekside Trail.
+- February-March: Traffic signal and selective curb work with brief lane or on-street parking space closures near the intersections of Detroit St. with Third, Main, Market and Church St.; as well as the intersections of West Main St. with Galloway St. and the Creekside Trail.

-- March-May: Full-width resurfacing/restriping of Detroit St. from Church St. to Home Ave. and installation of new medians/crosswalks on Detroit St. at Hill St. and Market St., with various temporary lane closures.
+- April-May: Full-width resurfacing/restriping of Detroit St. from Church St. to Home Ave.

 What is this project?

-The Downtown Safety Project will accomplish this balance by introducing a 2-way protected bike lane, enhanced safety features at pedestrian crossings, and improved safety and signalization features for motorists at intersections along the Detroit and West Main Street corridors.
+The Downtown Safety Project includes a 2-way protected bike lane, enhanced safety features at pedestrian crossings, and improved safety and signalization features for motorists along the Detroit and West Main Street corridors.
 Read more or click on the plans to the right to learn details.